 If the battery is not fully charged during extremely cold weather conditions, the battery fluid may freeze and damage the battery.
 To maintain maximum efficiency, the battery should be checked regularly.
 For details, see "Battery" in the "8.
-Do-it-yourself" section.
+Maintenance and do-ityourself" section.